Faculty of Ukrainian and Foreign Philology and Study of Art

 Cooperation with the Polish charity fund ‘Bieszczady-Art’ – ‘Table of Dreams’.
 It was launched in 2006 for the National Park and in 2010 for students of ‘Fine Arts’ and ‘Environmental Design’.
 The initiative was launched by Viktor Korsunsky, Head of the Department of Fine Arts and Design at Dnipro National University, and Henrik Soris, Chairman of the Foundation.
 For several years, students and teachers had the opportunity to practise plein air painting and carry out design projects at the Foundation's expense.

 In the second half of October 2024, a delegation headed by Iryna Popova, Dean of the Faculty of Ukrainian and Foreign Philology and Art Studies, consisting of Viktor Korsunsky, Head of the Department of Fine Arts and Design, Oksana Mosendz, Associate Professor of the same department, and Natalia Diachok, Head of the Department of General Linguistics and Slavic Studies, to the Table of Dreams Foundation, which is the result of the transformation of the Bieszczady Art association, in Miczkivtsi, Poland.
-Its main goal was to sign a new cooperation agreement between the foundation and the Oles Honchar Dnipro National University, the main objectives of which are:
+Its main goal was to sign a new cooperation agreement between the foundation and the Oles Honchar Dnipro National University, the main objectives of which are:- initiate, conduct, support and promote activities for the benefit of local communities in Poland and Ukraine based on universal human values, the idea of partnership, sustainable development and democratic rule of law;

 - promote and support cultural activities, arts and the protection of traditions, cultural values and national heritage of Poland and Ukraine;